How To Start Running If You're A Beginner

 There are many benefits of exercising regularly, and adding running into your regular exercise routine is an excellent way to reap these mental and physical rewards.

 Physical benefits of running

 Running is one of the best forms of cardio to increase fitness and protect long term good health.
 Running can help to build lung capacity, increase metabolism, lower cholesterol levels, increase energy and decrease the risk of osteoporosis.
 A 2015 review by The University of Queensland (New Orleans) in the US, and published in Mayo Clinic Proceedings, concluded that running reduced the risk of obesity.
-It also found it was associated with a lower prevalence of hypertension, dyslipidemia, type 2 diabetes, benign prostatic hypertrophy.
 Running was found to lower the risk of respiratory disease, stroke, osteoarthritis and hip replacements.
-Running was also associated with a risk reduction for some kinds of cancer, and lowered the risk of the development of later-life disability.
+Running was also associated with a risk reduction for some kinds of cancer and lowered the risk of the development of later-life disability.